 With this big success of the mouth refreshing film and hard capsules, Hayashibara invested in the expansion of their production facilities that increased its production capacity.

 Even when the sales volume was low, Hayashibara was producing PULLULAN to maintain the stable demand due to its unique characteristics compared to other products.
-After 30 years, Hayashibara was rewarded with a great opportunity, and PULLULAN has became one of Hayashibara’s main products.
+After 30 years, Hayashibara was rewarded with a great opportunity, and PULLULAN has become one of Hayashibara’s main products.